Real Madrid Santiago Bernabéu Stadium

 The Bernabéu stadium underwent several renovations to increase its capacity, reaching to 106.000 spectators in the 90s.

-After this last renovation in 2001, the capacity was reduced to 80.000 spectators and on November 14, 2011 the UEFA granted it the classification of elite stadium or «five stars».
+After a renovation in 2001, the capacity was reduced to 80.000 spectators.
+On November 14, 2011 the UEFA granted it the classification of elite stadium or «five stars».

 What to see at the Santiago Bernabéu Stadium

 Santiago Bernabéu stadium is a place that provokes passions and stirs hearts.